griffinmichl/kth-smallest/README.md

-## kth-largest
+## kth-smallest
-Find kth largest element in an arary of numbers
+Find kth smallest element in an arary of numbers

 Uses a randomized quickselect to achieve O(n) average case time complexity